 Directed by Connor Wickham – Year 12 student – Let her go

-I enjoy A-Level Media because it allows me to explore media with an open mind and notice small details that are hidden in everyday media texts by directors for the audience to decode.Karolina Rachelski
+I enjoyed A-Level Media because it allowed me to explore media with an open mind and notice small details that are hidden in everyday media texts by directors for the audience to decode.Karolina Rachelski

 So what are you waiting for?